grakkit/grakkit/README.md

 ## Pre-Requisite: Prior Experience

-**This plugin is NOT for beginners!** If you are new to JavaScript, I highly recommend you try [ScriptCraft](https://github.com/walterhiggins/ScriptCraft) as its ecosystem is geared towards newcomers.
+**This plugin is NOT for beginners!** If you are new to JavaScript, we highly recommend you try [ScriptCraft](https://github.com/walterhiggins/ScriptCraft) as its ecosystem is geared towards newcomers.

 ## Pre-Requisite: GraalVM
 You will need to run your server with GraalVM.
 Download one of the archives listed, extract the contents somewhere, and use `<graalvm>/bin/java` as your java path when launching a server, with `<graalvm>` referring to the directory to which you extracted GraalVM.
 If you're still confused, ask a developer on our [discord server](https://discord.gg/e682hwR) for help.